First published back in February of 2016, ‘Wind-Up Toy’ formed the second full-length novel from British author David Owain Hughes.

 DLS Review:

-With David Owain Hughes’ latest offering, what you get is just that type of sleazy, lowest denominator filth that makes you feel dirty just reading it.
+With David Owain Hughes’ ‘Wind-Up Toy’, what you get is just that type of sleazy, lowest denominator filth that makes you feel dirty just reading it.
 It’s unashamedly grubby from start to finish – with sex and carnal titillation constantly the main meal of the day.

 The premise and set-up of the plot is a pretty straight forward affair.
 You’ve got a guy with one hell of a messed-up childhood, who’s grown up to become a submissive slave to a dominatrix, but now wants to break free from her abusive role-playing.
-In reaching out for some form of help, he ends up speaking to a young Samaritan volunteer from a local call centre.
-Said pervert then gradually manages to build up a repertoire with the good-natured student on the other end of the phone, and whilst still getting up to various dirty deeds out on the streets of Porthcawl, slowly draws the Good Samaritan closer into his devious and dangerous world.
+In reaching out for some form of help, he ends up speaking to a young volunteer from a local Samaritan call centre.
+Said pervert then manages to gradually build up a repertoire with the good-natured student on the other end of the phone, and whilst still getting up to various dirty deeds out on the streets of Porthcawl, slowly draws the Good Samaritan closer into his devious and dangerous world.

-Through a series of flashback Hughes paints a vivid backstory for the character, mapping out how Simone’s life was undeniably affected by his very ‘different’ upbringing.
+Through a series of flashbacks, Hughes paints a vivid backstory for the character, mapping out how Simone’s life was undeniably affected by his very ‘different’ upbringing.
 It’s probably here that the novel ventures into some of the most unsettling areas – with underage sex and the like adding a particularly hard-to-swallow edge to the first half of the tale.

 ‘Wind-up Toy’ is a one-stop-shop for all things lewd and twisted.
 It pushes the boundaries of taste, until we’re standing ankle deep in blood and filth and wondering what the hell just happened.